lukiwieser/swaparoo/README.md

   - Swapping costs fees, which are distributed proportional to `Users` that provide liquidity
 - Provide Liquidity:
   - `Users` can provide tokens as liquidity to the contract
-  - they get special "liqudidity tokens" back in return
+  - they get special "liquidity tokens" back in return

 *DualDividendToken*:
 - is a ERC20 token that yields dividends in 2 assets
-- SwaparooPool inherits this contract, and uses it for it's liquidity tokens
+- SwaparooPool inherits this contract, and uses it for its liquidity tokens
-- a core idea of this contract is, that the distribution of dividends is ammortized and not computed when profits are received, but rather when the users want to payout the dividends.
+- a core idea of this contract is, that the distribution of dividends is amortized and not computed when profits are received, but rather when the users want to payout the dividends.

 There are also some dummy contracts for easier development & testing in `contracts/dummy-contracts`